awsdocs/amazon-comprehend-developer-guide/doc_source/kms-in-comprehend.md

 1. Choose whether the customer\-managed key \(CMK\) is from the account you're currently using or from a different account\.
 If you want to use a key from the current account, choose the key ID from **KMS key ID**\.
 If you're using a key from a different account, you must enter the key's ARN\.

 If you have previously setup encryption using SSE\-KMS on the your S3 input documents, this can provide you with additional security\.
 However, if you do this, the IAM role used must have `kms:Decrypt` permission for the KMS key with which the input documents are encrypted\.
-For more information, see [Permissions Required to Use KMS Encryption](access-control-managing-permissions.md#auth-kms-permissions)\.
+For more information, see [Permissions required to use KMS encryption](access-control-managing-permissions.md#auth-kms-permissions)\.

 **KMS encryption with API operations**